-11. If the UPF has been instantiated, then performs the following steps:
+10. If the UPF has been instantiated, then performs the following steps:

-11.1.
-PLMN management system creates the UPFConnection MOI with UPF connection information, including UPF IP address and UPF DN.
+10.1.
+PLMN management system creates the EcmConnectionInfo MOI with UPF connection information, including UPF IP address and UPF DN.

-11.2.
+10.2.
 PLMN management system create EP_N6 MOI with UPF IP address in localAddress, and EAS IP address in remoteAddress to connect UPF to EAS.